New Adventures in Hi-Fi: Release history

 Like all R.E.M. albums since 1988's Green, New Adventures in Hi-Fi was released in a limited-edition packaging.
 This one contained a 64-page hardcover book designed by Chris Bilheimer and featuring photos from the Monster tour.
 In 2005, Warner Brothers Records issued an expanded two-disc edition of the album which included a CD, a DVD-Audio disc containing a new audio mix of the album (in 5.1-channel surround sound, high resolution, AC3, Dolby Stereo, and DTS 5.1) done by Elliot Scheiner and the original CD booklet with expanded liner notes.
 In addition, the DVD includes a video documentary, lyrics, and a photo gallery.

 As with the prior albums, a 25th-anniversary edition was announced in August 2021 for an October release date.
 The edition includes a remastered album, B-sides from the album and a Blu-ray with previously unreleased promotional materials.
-Due to issues related to the 2021 global supply chain crisis, all CD variations of the remastered reissue are delayed to mid-November 2021.
+Due to issues related to the 2021 global supply chain crisis, all CD variations of the remastered reissue were delayed to mid-November 2021.